Comparison of independent ROC curves

 - Significance level: probability of the hypothesis that the difference between the two AUCs is 0.

-This graphs displays the different ROC curves, allowing visual comparison.
+This graph displays the different ROC curves, allowing visual comparison.

 In a ROC curve the true positive rate (Sensitivity) is plotted in function of the false positive rate (100-Specificity) for different cut-off points.
 Each point on the ROC plot represents a sensitivity/specificity pair corresponding to a particular decision threshold.
 A test with perfect discrimination (no overlap in the two distributions) has a ROC plot that passes through the upper left corner (100% sensitivity, 100% specificity).
 Therefore the closer the ROC plot is to the upper left corner, the higher the overall accuracy of the test (Zweig & Campbell, 1993).